-A fresh revelation of God.
-We have to encounter the supernatural to make sense of our natural again.
-Like Moses’ bush, or Elijah’s mountaintop experience, we have to see God as He really is.
-There has to be a fresh revelation of God, who He is and what He can do.
-We need to put on believing eyes: that see with faith what the future holds.
+You and I have to once again encounter the supernatural in our lives to make sense of our natural again.
+Like Moses’ bush, or Elijah’s mountaintop experience, we have to see God as He really is in our lives in this present moment.
+There has to be a fresh revelation of God, WHO He is and WHAT He can do.
+We need to put on new, freshly believing eyes: that see with faith what the future holds.
 We need to put on ears of faith: that Hear God’s words and promises and believe them in our hearts.

-Once you have revelation and have dealt with the voices in your head, you need to make a commitment to start.
+Once you have revelation of God, you need to make a commitment to start.
 It implies:

 - No turning back, no going back to the past as things were before.
 Moses could not go back to the desert, where things were small, he had to go back to Egypt and set the people free.
 Elijah had to leave the mountain and go back, anoint Elisha and start a school for prophets.
 Both had to get on with it and move into the new start that they had been given.